 The central subject of this extraordinary book is the murder of Mary Pinchot Meyer in October 1964.
 Mary was the niece of Gifford Pinchot, a Teddy Roosevelt confidante, the first head of the U.S. Forest Service, and a former two-term Governor of Pennsylvania.
 Previously a journalist, she was a practicing artist in middle age in the early 1960s and prominent in Washington social circles.
 She was also so striking that practically everyone who spoke about her commented on her beauty.
 She was JFK’s lover.
 And the CIA was deeply involved in her murder.
 Read the review.

-The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate by Robert D. Kaplan (2012) 448 pages ★★★★★ – A thought-provoking view of world politics
+The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate by Robert D. Kaplan (2012) 448 pages ★★★★★ – Geopolitical analysis illuminates history and world politics

 Through a geopolitical lens, Planet Earth, and the machinations and foibles of earthly leaders, look a lot different than they do in most history books.
 Stand a few feet away from a globe and squint: if the globe is properly positioned, what you’ll see is one huge, three-tentacled landmass (Asia-Africa-Europe); a second, much smaller one that consists of two parts joined by a narrow connector (North and South America); and several even smaller bits of land scattered about on the periphery (Australia, Greenland, Japan, Indonesia).
 That’s the world as the Joint Chiefs of Staff must view it.
 Has to view it.
 Read the review.